 Procreate’s ability to create color palettes automatically is fantastic, but there are times when you want more control over the colors you pick.
 That’s where the Reference tool comes in.

 If you want the best of both worlds, let Procreate automatically create a color palette, and then use this manual color picking method to fill in any colors that the automatic process may have missed.

 You can also use the Reference tool to create a color palette completely from scratch, using your image to pull colors from.

 Here’s how to build color palettes with the Reference tool, step-by-step:

-6. Once your image has populated in the Reference window, hold your finger down on your image until the eyedropper tool activates
+5. Once your image has populated in the Reference window, activate the Eyedropper tool

 Important note: drag the corner of the Reference box to enlarge it.
 That way, you can isolate colors that may have been too small had you kept the Reference box at its default size.
 You can also pinch the photo to enlarge it within the Reference box.

 Zooming in on your image can help you focus your color picking efforts to a certain area.
 It can also reveal additional colors you didn’t know were there.